gamemanual0/gm0/source/docs/robot-design/power-transmission/gears.rst

 Many teams dislike gears when using kit-based channels because the hole pattern limits which combinations of gears can be used.
 Consequently, it may be difficult to achieve a desired specific gear ratio.
-However, with extrusion systems, it’s very easy to use different ratios, since the gears can be moved around in extrusion.
+However, with :term: `extrusion` systems, it’s very easy to use different ratios, since the gears can be moved around in extrusion.

 Gears are made in different materials, with the most common being 7075